thorntail/thorntail/README.md

     </plugin>

-This will take the `.war` file normally created by your build, and wrap it in the wildfly-boot mechanisms.
+This will take the `.war` file normally created by your build, and wrap it in the wildfly-swarm mechanisms.

-If you normally produce `myapp-1.0.war`, in your `target/` directory will then also be present a `myapp-1.0-boot.jar`.
+If you normally produce `myapp-1.0.war`, in your `target/` directory will then also be present a `myapp-1.0-swarm.jar`.

-In order to specify the portions of the Wildfly AS your application needs, your `pom.xml` should specify some of the following dependencies within the `org.wildfly.boot` Maven group-id:
+In order to specify the portions of the Wildfly AS your application needs, your `pom.xml` should specify some of the following dependencies within the `org.wildfly.swarm` Maven group-id:

 * bean-validation
 * ee